Straightforward, Diligent Representation You Can Count On

 The amount of crime observed within a city can be attributed to several factors.
 These can help paint a complete picture of a city’s safety, and they include the following:

-• The population of the city and surrounding area.
+• The population of the city and the surrounding area.
 Dallas has a population of over 6,000 people.

 • Job availability